Pupil Premium and Catch Up Funding

 At Bearbrook Combined School, we carry out a full evaluation of the initiatives.

-For details on how the Pupil Premium was spent in the previous academic year and the impact measured please refer to the Pupil Premium Strategy Plan June 2020 review below.
+For details on how the Pupil Premium was spent in the previous academic year and the impact measured please refer to the Pupil Premium Strategy Plan reviews below.